-Communities located within the District's boundaries include, in addition to the City of Lompoc, the communities of Vandenberg Air Force Base, Vandenberg Village, Mesa Oaks and Mission Hills.
-The District is a political agency and receives operating ad valorem property tax revenues annually based upon the assessed value of taxable real property located within the District.
-The District is able to use these operating tax revenues for general operating purposes.
-The District also receives special ad valorem property tax revenues that are used to repay its general obligation bonds, including the Bonds.
+Cities and communities located within the District's boundaries includes the cities of Banning and Beaumont, portions of the city of Calimesa as well as the neighboring unincorporated areas of Cabazon, Cherry Valley and Whitewater.
+The District is a political agency and collects operating property tax revenues annually based upon the assessed value of taxable real property located within the District's boundaries.
+The District is able to use its operating tax revenues for general operating purposes, although they are not pledged to the Paying Agent for repayment of the Bonds.